 The Risk of Spoiled Product Reaching the Shelf: There can be nothing graver than a situation where spoilt food reaches from your manufacturing unit to the consumer’s table.
 Europe alone records 500 such recalls each year, of which 130 are classified as severe, and 30% are due to allergen contamination.
-Imagine having sold one million chocolates before realizing the batch was spoilt and needs to be recalled.
-It is not just the logistics burden that product recall puts on the supply chain but also the massive responsibility of feeding people spoilt food.
+Imagine having sold one million chocolates before realizing the batch was spoiled and needs to be recalled.
+It is not just the logistics burden that product recall puts on the supply chain but also the massive responsibility of feeding people spoiled food.
 It can sometimes even attract lawsuits which makes an efficient spoilage monitoring system useful.

 The Risk of Quality Compromise for Cost Containment: Market pressures and increasing consumer demand can force manufacturers to cut costs.
 This could end up adding to product quality and safety risks.
 The few ways to reduce costs in the F&B industry are sourcing low-cost ingredients, decreasing portion sizes, and outsourcing manufacturing.
 In the lack of visibility, manufacturers cannot conduct constant product reformulation, strict quality compliance, supplier due diligence, and carrier SLA management.
 It is hard to meet profitability targets while still producing good quality and safe food products without all this.